3D Layered Mandala SVG Craft

 Best Uses for 3D Paper Mandalas

 At this point, you are finished!
-I like to add that mandalas have many creative and fun purposes by which to show off your creation, such as on cards, signs, in bouquets, tops of gifts, canvases, and more!
+I’d like to add that mandalas have many creative and fun purposes by which to show off your creation, such as on cards, signs, in bouquets, tops of gifts, canvases, and more!
 I will be sharing my eight favorite methods for display mandalas in my next blog post, so be sure to check back!

-As a sneak peek check out my two-minute tutorial on turning a mandala into canvas art just like my sunflower design below!
-The full step by step mandala tutorial is waiting for you here or scroll down and click play!
+As a sneak peek, check out my two-minute tutorial on turning a mandala into canvas art, just like my sunflower design below!
+The full step-by-step mandala tutorial is waiting for you here, or scroll down and click play!

 3D Layered Mandala Video Tutorial

 I love using layered mandala SVG designs to create a detailed piece of art with my cutting machine.

 - How to Fill in Writing and Drawings with Cricut – No More Bubble Letters or Outlines!